Key Features of therapy room: treatment table & chairs, waiting area, WiFi, sink.

 Pancreas juice is composed of

-Trypsinogen, chymotrypsinogen, and procarboxypeptidase, the inactive forms of trypsin, chymotrypsin, and carboxypeptidase, respectively; they are responsible for the total breakdown of complex sugars to disaccharides.
+1. Trypsinogen, chymotrypsinogen, and procarboxypeptidase, the inactive forms of trypsin, chymotrypsin, and carboxypeptidase, respectively, are responsible for the total breakdown of complex sugars to disaccharides.

-Lipase which reduces fats to fatty acids and glycerol.
+2. Lipase reduces fats to fatty acids and glycerol.

-Bicarbonate ion (HC03-) which raises the pH of the intestine by neutralizing the HC1 from the stomach.
+3. Bicarbonate ion (HC03-) raises the pH of the intestine by neutralizing the HC1 from the stomach.
 All intestinal enzymes are most active at a pH greater than 7.0.

-To sum up, colon hydrotherapy with sodium bicarbonate helps increasing pH.
+To sum up, colon hydrotherapy with sodium bicarbonate helps increase pH.